bem-archive/bem-articles/borschik/borschik.en.md

 new Image().src = 'i/bg/main.png'
 ```

-To help Borschik find and freeze this image you should mark it with `borschik.link()`
+To help borschik find and freeze this image you should mark it with `borschik.link()`
 ```js
 new Image().src = borschik.link('i/bg/main.png')
 ```